 What is Compound Interest?

 Compound interest is interest earned on interest.
 Sound like a tongue twister?
 Compound interest is actually pretty simple, but it could have a powerful impact on your finances.
-Let's see why you should care about compounding interest as a college student!
+Let’s see what student loan compound interest is all about!

 First, you need to know what simple interest is.
 This is when your principal (the amount of money you start with) increases by a certain percentage each year.
 Your principal will grow slowly but steadily over time.
 For example, $10,000 growing at 5% will be $22,500 after 25 years.